themkat/unixissuperior-talk/slides.md

 # How do we define a Unix system?

 * POSIX compliant (MOST IMPORTANT!)
-* Its way of defining filesystems
+  * Command line standards
+  * Pipes
+  * Utility programs (grep, cat, ls etc.)
+  * File system definition
+  * More!
-* Having a command line that works in harmony with the rest of the system
+* Command line in harmony with the rest of the system

 ---